finkelbert/ProPer_Projekt/README.md

 {a.albert/fcangemi}\@uni-koeln.de

 ## Instructions for the PPP (Praat's Periodic Power) workflow
-(Note: the TMPR workflow is not yet ready for distribution) If you have *RStudio*, it is recommended to open the R project `Periogram-Projekt.Rproj` in order to manange all the files in this workflow (otherwise use the individual .Rmd files within the folder) and proceed as follows:
+(Note: the TMPER workflow is not yet ready for distribution... stay tuned!)

+If you have *RStudio*, it is recommended to open the R project `Periogram-Projekt.Rproj` in order to manange all the files in this workflow (otherwise use the individual .Rmd files within the folder) and proceed as follows:

 ### 1. Data extraction from Praat (Praat script)